-When Empire transitions from experimental to commercial production of our A/G, we will be required to make arrangements for manufacturing and assembly elsewhere.
-Empire does not have land or facilities for such activities and have not made provision for them in this document.
+When Empire transitions from to commercial production of our A/G in excess of 3,000 units per year, at some point we may be required to make arrangements for manufacturing and assembly elsewhere.
 We plan to licence manufacturing companies to handle parts and components production and final assembly - and possibly packaging and shipping.
 We are a company of innovators and systems and component integrators.
 Our core competency does not extend to manufacturing and assembly.
 However, we can, and intend to, create plans for a production process that is scalable, so our licensed manufacturers will be able to increase output as needed or desired.
+We have also spoken to our existing land lord who has spoken to our immediate neighbor who is interested in leasing his space for production if needed in the interim until other arrangements are made.